 Grants access to user accounts after they have been created by the Account entitlement.
 This is a separate entitlement because organizations frequently want to issue disabled accounts prior to a user's start date, and then only activate the account when the user is onboarded.
 Read more about the user account lifecycle.

 Adds the user account to a selected group in the target system.
 Most target systems have a separate entitlement per available group.
-Note that a group is not necessarily a HelloID group—unless HelloID is being used as the target system.
+A group is not necessarily a HelloID group—unless HelloID is being used as the target system.

 Add or modify an entitlement